About the Collection

 Learn More about the Collection

-Library, Archives, and Special Collections Want to learn more about Dr. Barnes, his collection, and the Barnes Foundation?
+Library, Archives, and Special Collections Want to learn more about Dr. Barnes and his collection?
 Our archives, art library, and manuscript and rare book collections are rich research resources.

 Conservation Our Conservation team has the difficult but rewarding task of caring for the art collection.